25 Popular Fruits—Ranked by Sugar Content!

 Fiber: 2.9 g

 Besides sweet corn, nothing quite represents summer's harvest like sweet cherries.
 One cup of the little red guys has about 306 milligrams of potassium (nearly that of a small banana), which helps keep blood pressure in check.
 Cherries also contain good amounts the antioxidants of quercetin and anthocyanin, which help protect against cancer and cardiovascular disease.
-Their solid hit of fiber helps to slow down the digestion of their high sugar content, but to be on the safe side, we'd suggest eating them in Gimme Some Oven's Cherry Pie Smoothie.
-The recipe combines fresh frozen cherries, nonfat Greek yogurt, old fashioned oats, vanilla extract and almond extract to create a delicious drinkable dessert.
+Their solid hit of fiber helps to slow down the digestion of their high sugar content, but to be on the safe side, we'd suggest eating them in blogger Gimme Some Oven's Cherry Pie Smoothie.
+The recipe combines fresh frozen cherries, nonfat Greek yogurt, old-fashioned oats, vanilla extract, and almond extract to create a delicious drinkable dessert.
+Here are some more surprising side effects of eating cherries.

 Total Sugar: 1 cup, slices, 16.4 g